-Although exact definitions vary, generally speaking, a developing country is one with a low level of industrial and/or economic development, which leads directly or indirectly to social, political, economic, and environmental challenges that significantly impede quality of life in that country.
+Although exact definitions vary, a developing country is generally defined as one with a low level of industrial and/or economic development, which leads directly or indirectly to social, political, economic, and environmental challenges that significantly impede quality of life in that country.

-Also known as low and middle-income countries (LMICs)—a reference to their stunted economies, developing countries are less industrially advanced than countries classified as high-income, or developed countries.
+Also known as low-income, underdeveloped countries, and/or middle-income countries—a reference to their stunted economies—developing countries are less industrially advanced than countries classified as high-income, or developed countries.
 The most challenged among them are often given the sub-classification of least developed countries.

-The United Nations uses a metric called the Human Development Index to determine whether a country is developed or developing.
-The index considers a broad range of factors, including economic growth, life expectancy, health, education, and quality of life.
+The United Nations uses a metric called the Human Development Index (HDI) to determine whether a country is fully developed or still developing.
+The HDI considers a broad range of factors, including economic growth, life expectancy, health, education, and quality of life.
 The highest possible HDI score is a 1.0.
 A country that scores less than .80 is considered developing.

 Another frequently used method of determining whether a country is developed or developing is to examine that country's nominal gross national income (GNI) per capita, which is a useful at-a-glance tool to estimate a country's overall standard of living.
 Countries whose nominal GNI rises above a certain threshold (which changes slightly each year) are classified as developed, while those whose GNI falls below that amount are considered still developing.